erobotkh/erobot_mobile/README.md

 ## II.
 Code generation
 ### 1. Model generations with JSON Serialization
-We uses Json Serializable [ https://flutter.dev/docs/development/data-and-backend/json#code-generation ] package build tool to generate model from Json to Class object.
+We use JSON Serializable [ https://flutter.dev/docs/development/data-and-backend/json#code-generation ] package build tool to generate a model from JSON to the Class object.
 In case you want to add more fields model or even change the model data type, you need to run the command:
 ```
 flutter pub run build_runner build --delete-conflicting-outputs
 ```